Connect with us

 Leyton Orient’s attacking options stretched for Exeter clash

-Centre-back Adam Thompson has not featured since a broken ankle in March but is another set to be back in contention during the coming weeks.
+Centre-back Adam Thompson has not since a broken ankle in March but is another set to be back in contention during the coming weeks.

 There were concerns an outbreak of coronavirus cases in the Exeter camp would force the fixture to be rearranged, but testing on players and staff on Thursday produced a round of negative results.